njszym/XRD-AutoAnalyzer/README.md

 By default, training spectra will be simulated over 2θ spanning 10-80 degrees in Cu K-alpha radiation.
 However, this can be customized as follows:

 ```
-python construct_model.py --min_angle=10.0 --max_angle=80.0
+python construct_model.py --min_angle=10.0 --max_angle=80.0 --wavelength=1.5406
 ```

 The model creation process may require a substantial amount of computational resources depending on the size of the composition space considered.
 For example: performing all necessary steps to create a model in the Li-Mn-Ti-O-F space, which included 255 reference phases, required about 4 hours of computational runtime on a single core.
 Required computational time should scale linearly with the number of reference phases.
-Similarily, time is reduced linearly with the number of cores used as all processes executed here are perfectly parallel (i.e., independent of one another).
+Similarily, time is reduced linearly with the number of cores used as all processes executed here are perfectly parallel (independent of one another).

 When the procedure is completed, a trained ```Model.h5``` file will be made available.